talpr/nex-akka-workshop/3-akka-cluster.md

 * Try it out again.
 This seems to work, but there is actually a bug.
 Can you spot it?
 * We now have multiple `ChannelManagerActor`s and `ApiActor`s, but they each only know the actor on the same node as them.
 Solving this issue well is not straight-forward, so for now let's just change the `ChannelManagerActor` to a singleton.
-The `ChannelManagerActor` will now have to keep a mapping of nicknames to `ApiActor` references.
+The `ChannelManagerActor` will now have to keep a set of `ApiActor` references.
     Note that this solution is problematic since, unlike the `UserDetailsActor`, the `ChannelManagerActor` is involved in all messages, creating a bottleneck.
 As a bonus, try solving this "properly".
 * You guessed it - check that everything works.